Section 1: The Mandans

 Women grew several different varieties of corn.
 Some types of corn were eaten fresh, others were dried on the cob, and some were removed from the cob and pounded into flour.
 After a successful harvest, there were between 800 and 1,000 bushels of corn stored in the village earthlodges and cache pits.

 Early fall was the time for another bison hunt.
 After the meat was brought back to the village and dried, the Mandans prepared to move to a winter village.
 Winter villages were located near trees for shelter from wind and snow.
 Winter houses were built on the lower river bank and were usually destroyed by spring floods.

 For the Nu’eta, winter was a time for story-telling.
 Many stories could be told only in the winter, and some could be told only by certain people.
 During the long dark days, winter count keepers re-told the tribal history.
 Some people had the right to tell origin stories.
 Listening to the stories, children learned all about their tribe’s history.
 Often a story-teller was honored with a gift from those who wanted to listen to the story.
-The stories were not written down until recently.
-As the story-teller aged, he or she would teach the stories to a younger person who became the next keeper of the winter count.
+The story-tellers kept the stories in their memories; they were not written down until the 20th century.
+As the story-teller grew older, he or she would teach the stories to a younger person who became the next keeper of the winter count.
 In this way, the stories were preserved for hundreds of years.

 Winter was the time to make new tools, weapons, and clothing.
 The man chosen to be winter chief led the village in ceremonies to encourage the bison to return to the village.
 Many people fasted and made sacrifices to help bring the bison back.